magma/magma/docs/readmes/feg/deploy_build.md

 ---
 id: deploy_build
-title: Building Federation Gateway
+title: Build FeG
 hide_title: true
 ---

-# Building Federation Gateway Components
+# Build Federation Gateway Components

 If you cloned Magma using git, make sure you are checked out on the release you intend to build.